davidramiro/Marlin-Ai3M/README.md

 ### PID tuning

+**PID calibration is only necessary if you experience fluctuating temperatures.**

 - Turn on parts cooling fan If you have a radial blower fan like the original one, I generally recommend running it at 70% because of the 12V mod (`M106 S191`).
 Remember to also limit it in your slicer.
 - Send `M303 E0 S210 C6 U1` to start extruder PID auto tuning
 - Wait for it to finish